Apple refreshes iPad lineup, with larger entry-level model

 NEW YORK (AP) — Apple has unveiled a new iPad that's thinner and slightly larger than its current entry-level tablet.

 The new iPad Air will cost $499 and sport a screen that measures 10.5 inches diagonally.
-That compares with the standard, 9.7-inch iPad at $329.
+That compares with the standard, 9.7-inch iPad, which Apple will still sell for $329.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.